Cry out with joy, O daughter of Zion! Shout jubilantly, O daughter of Jerusalem!

 Ephesians 4:7 quotes Psalm 68 which is a victory hymn written by King David.
 “When He ascended on high, He led captivity captive, And gave gifts to men.”
 In Psalm 68 we read that after a TRIUMPH, the CONQUERING KING marched through his enemy’s territory, wreaking havoc and collecting spoils – and bringing home those spoils.
 Hebrews 2:14 says that through death, Jesus DESTROYED Satan who had the power of death, and released the CAPTIVES.

 Jesus’ death meant VICTORY for us.

-Through His death and resurrection He gave LIFE to us…..
+Through His death and resurrection, He gave LIFE to us…..
 ETERNAL LIFE in Him.
-His Kingdom is a Kingdom which resides in us and released through us.
+His Kingdom is a Kingdom that resides IN us and released through us.

 But sadly they couldn’t see all of that yet.
 They were crying out Hosanna!
 It was a plea for salvation.
 Literally, hosanna means “I beg you to save!” or “please deliver us!”
 It was a cry for salvation and a recognition that Jesus was the One able to save.

 They were still looking for a physical king.
 They were desiring and hoping for someone to change their current oppressed condition.
 They were sure that the long-awaited Messiah would come in the form of a militaristic king.
 One who would sit on an earthly throne.
 The throne of David—and reign in Jerusalem over a renewed Davidic kingdom.

 Spiritually they were blind to their true condition…. they needed salvation from sin and death, not from Roman oppressors.
 Isaiah 42 talks about the spiritually blind who are captives and sit in darkness.
 They regain their sight when they are set free.
 Isaiah 35 prophesies about the Messianic Kingdom (the Highway of Holiness) and one of the responses of Heaven to save is the recovery of sight to the blind.